Health Insurance

 High-Deductible Health Plan (HDHP)

 · A Health Savings Account (HSA) that assists in paying for your care.
-Money saved in HAS is not taxed and can cover medical expenses.
+Money saved in an HSA is not taxed and can cover qualified medical expenses.
+For 2025, the HSA contribution limit is $4,300 for individuals and $8,550 for families, as set by the IRS.

 · Similar to other plans, if you reach the maximum out-of-pocket deductibles, the plan pays for your full healthcare